 The differences between project managers and program managers can be broken down largely into three main points:

-Projects have limited timeframes, and programs can run without a fixed end.
+The timelines of their work: Projects have limited timeframes while programs can run without a fixed end.
 This means a program manager can stay with a program indefinitely while a project manager is in charge of a project from beginning to end.
 A project manager will move from project to project, while a program manager will usually stay with the same program in their role.

 Program managers and project managers work together when projects and programs overlap.
 Let’s say, for example, that you’re a program manager on a company’s design team.
 You might be in charge of ensuring project managers on the design team have the resources they need to execute their projects and that their project goals align with the team’s larger goals.
 If you were a project manager, you might oversee the projects themselves.
 For example, you might try to redesign the website or update the company’s branding.

 Program and project manager salaries can depend on many factors, including industry and experience.
-According to Glassdoor, healthcare program managers, for example, earn an average salary of $90,824[1], while a construction program manager earns $142,617 [2].
+Focusing your organizational abilities in in-demand areas, such as health care or construction, could yield higher pay.
+According to Glassdoor, health care program managers earn an average salary of $104,678, while construction program managers earn $117,191.

-Program management and project management are both growing fields.
-According to the US Bureau of Labor Statistics (BLS), management occupations are expected to grow faster than average from 2023 to 2033, with about 1.2 million openings projected in the field each year[3].
+Program management and project management are both growing fields with the US Bureau of Labor Statistics expected to grow by seven percent between 2023-2033, which is faster than average [1].

-Project managers are expected to know how to manage risk, balance budgets, and implement project management tools, in addition to having leadership qualities and good communication skills.
-More specifically, they can include:
+Project managers are expected to know how to manage risk, balance budgets, and implement project management tools, including those using AI, in addition to having leadership qualities and good communication skills.
+More specifically, key skills for a project manager typically include:

 Budgeting